Leo-Chu/EEG-signal-classification-using-basic-deep-learning-methods/README.md

-The provided codes are developed firstly in spring of 2016 then improved in the winter of 2016
+The provided codes are developed firstly in the spring of 2016 then improved in the winter of 2016

 Basic codes for reproducing the results in the paper: